 Acknowledgements

 We thank the UK Natural Environment Research Council, Defra and the RSPB for funding the exercise.
 This is an activity of the Cambridge Conservation Initiative and we thank the steering group for useful comments.
 WS is supported by the Arcadia Fund.
-We also thank Scott Bearer, Jennifer De Lurio, Josef Hargrave and Craig Leisher for their valuable contributions to the issue collection exercise.
+We also thank Scott Bearer, Jennifer De Lurio, Josef Hargrave and Craig Leisher for their valuable contributions to the issue collection exercise and the referees and editor for useful comments.

 References